csev/cc4e/book/chap01.md

 The parentheses following the function name surround the argument list;
 here `main` is a function of no arguments, indicated by `()`.
-The braces `{` `}` enclose the statements that make up the function; they are analogous to the `DO-END` of PL/I, or the `begin—end` of Algol, Pascal, and so on.
+The braces `{` `}` enclose the statements that make up the function; they are analogous to the `DO-END` of PL/I, or the `begin-end` of Algol, Pascal, and so on.
 A function is invoked by naming it, followed by a parenthesized list of arguments.

 [comment]: <> (page 7 , CHAPTER I A TUTORIAL INTRODUCTION _7_ )